Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Results

 \subsection{Implications for GW Sources}

+In Figure~\ref{fig:mergers_gens}, we show the number of GW events from GW capture per the highest generation progenitor BH.
+From this, we can estimate a merger rate from GW capture for different BH generations.
+In populations containing primordial binaries, we classify the remnants of primordial BBH mergers as 2G, consistent with dynamically formed BBHs.

-From Figure~\ref{fig:mergers_gens}, we can estimate a merger rate from GW capture for different BH generations. \citet{Kremer+20} Single BHs (green) initial conditions gives $30$ first generation mergers over our simulation time, yielding a rate of a few $\times 10^{-9}$ yr$^{-1}$ per galaxy.
-This value falls within the range previously computed in the literature \citep{OLeary+09}, where the rate depends on assumptions about the ratio of BHs to stars, BH mass range, and slope of the cusp \citep[][Rose et al. in prep.]{OLeary+09,Rose+22,liu2025}.
-The second generation mergers, in which one or both of the progenitor BHs is the product of a previous merger, occur at a much lower rate of a few $\times 10^{-10}$ per year per galaxy.
-The overall rate of GW capture is the comparable between the two simulations with \citet{Kremer+20} initial conditions.
-However, with primordial binaries, mergers that contain a second generation BH represent a significant fraction of the systems.
-Both the 1G and 2G merger rate is roughly $10^{-9}$ per year, while mergers that contain a third generation or higher BH occur at a rate of $\sim 5 \times 10^{-10}$ per yr.
+K20 initial conditions give $30$ mergers with 1G BHs over our simulation time, yielding a rate of a few $\times 10^{-9}$ yr$^{-1}$ per Milky Way-like galaxy.
+This value falls within the range previously computed in the literature \citep{OLeary+09}, where the rate depends on assumptions about the ratio of BHs to stars, BH mass range, and slope of the cusp \citep[][]{OLeary+09,Rose+22,liu2025}.
+Mergers in which one or both of the progenitor BHs is 2G, the product of a previous merger, occur at a much lower rate of a few $\times 10^{-10}$ yr$^{-1}$ per Milky Way-like galaxy.

+The overall rate of GW capture is comparable between K20 and K20 \raisebox{0.3ex}{ {$+$}}M initial conditions.
+However, with K20\raisebox{0.3ex}{ {$+$}}M, mergers that contain a 2G BH represent a higher fraction of the systems.
+The merger rate for 1G progenitor BHs is $\sim 2 \times 10^{-9}$ yr$^{-1}$ per Milky Way-like galaxy, whereas the 2G progenitor BH rate is $\sim 5 \times 10^{-10}$ yr$^{-1}$ per Milky Way-like galaxy.
+Mergers with 3G progenitor BHs occur a few $\times 10^{-10}$ yr$^{-1}$ per Milky Way-like galaxy.